sei-protocol/sei-chain/sei-ibc-go/docs/migrations/v2-to-v3.md

 ## Chains

 ICS27 Interchain Accounts has been added as a supported IBC application of ibc-go.
+Please see the [ICS27 documentation](../app_modules/interchain-accounts/overview.md) for more information.

 ## IBC Apps

+### `OnChanOpenTry` must return negotiated application version

+The `OnChanOpenTry` application callback has been modified.
+The return signature now includes the application version.
+IBC applications must perform application version negoitation in `OnChanOpenTry` using the counterparty version.
+The negotiated application version then must be returned in `OnChanOpenTry` to core IBC.
+Core IBC will set this version in the TRYOPEN channel.

+### `NegotiateAppVersion` removed from `IBCModule` interface

+Previously this logic was handled by the `NegotiateAppVersion` function.
+Relayers would query this function before calling `ChanOpenTry`.
+Applications would then need to verify that the passed in version was correct.
+Now applications will perform this version negotiation during the channel handshake, thus removing the need for `NegotiateAppVersion`.

 ### Channel state will not be set before application callback